 A number of the Gora team were at ApacheCon this year spreading the word about the project and presenting on several topics.
 This included Renato's presentation on Turning NoSQL data into Graphs - Playing with Apache Giraph and Apache Gora and Lewis' presentation on Deploying Apache Gora as a Query Broker.

-Please see below for the presentation slides... hopefully audio to come later.
+Please see below for the presentation slides and audio.

 To further promote this years GSoC project, this years student (Apostolos Giannakidis) and mentor (Lewis McGibbney) will present Apache Gora and the Oracle NoSQL database at TCube in the beautiful city of Dublin.
 To say we are looking forward to this one may possibly be the understatement of 2013.
 Looking forward to seeing some familiar faces and new ones as we continue to promote Gora to the masses.
 Please see slides and video links below enjoy!